- About KCT

 The general accepted practice in professional theatres is to notify only those who are cast.
 KCT, however, notifies all auditioners of the complete cast list.
 The process of being cast goes like this: you will receive an e-mail at the address provided on the audition form, informing you of the role and how to proceed.
 This is known as an “offer letter.”
 You will have 24 hours to accept your role.
 If, for any reason, you cannot accept your role, an offer letter is sent to another actor for that role.
 And that actor has 24 hours to accept the role.
 After all roles have been accepted, the complete cast list is e-mailed to every auditioner.
 Be prepared to begin rehearsing within five days of being cast.
 Occasionally, we receive an inquiry about not receiving the complete cast list.
 Ninety-nine percent of the time, this is due to the e-mail address on the audition form being illegible.

-E-mail the Producing Director at [email protected].
+E-mail the Artistic Director at [email protected].
 Good luck!